growthbook/growthbook/docs/README.md

 Docs are built using [Docusaurus](https://docusaurus.io/), and are written in markdown.
 The docs are located in the `docs/docs` directory.

 To run the docs locally, first `cd docs` and then run `yarn dev` to start the docs server.
 The docs will be available at http://localhost:3200.
+If this is the first time you're running the docs, you'll need to run `yarn install` to install the packages.